-The primary analysis of Safety parameters will be conducted on the Safety Population as described in Section 12.1.3 "Descriptive statistics".
+The primary analysis of Safety parameters will be conducted on the Safety population as described in Section 12.1.3 "Descriptive statistics".
+AE and laboratory findings summaries will be produced also for the Full Safety population.

 12.6.4.2 Adverse Events